Red flour beetle: Mate choice

 Females from different populations of red flour beetles are highly polyandrous, while others avoid having multiple mates.
 This may indicate that the overall advantage or disadvantage likewise varies across environments.

 Mate choice strategies vary among female beetles.
 Moreover, they are capable of cryptic choice – the use of multiple sperm receptacles to store sperm from different males, allowing a later choice of which to use.

 Mate choice also varies among male beetles, though they generally prefer mature, virgin females (identified by the absence of any scent from secretions left by previous mates).
 If a female beetle has only one mate, and his sperm count is sufficient, that male has a very high chance of siring offspring with her.
 Males with a greater ability to identify preferred mates have an advantage, as do males with more strongly scented secretions that better deter subsequent males.

 Sexual selection

 Experimental populations of red flour beetles that had been subjected to strong sexual selection for multiple years became resilient to extinction, and furthermore, when subjected to inbreeding, maintained fitness for up to 20 generations.
-By contrast, lineages derived form populations that experienced either weak or no sexual selection exhibited rapid fitness decline under inbreeding, and all such populations became extinct within 10 generations.
+By contrast, lineages derived from populations that experienced either weak or no sexual selection exhibited rapid fitness decline under inbreeding, and all such populations became extinct within 10 generations.
 These results indicated that sexual selection reduces mutational load, and by doing so improves population viability.